geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_ownership.rst

 Response
 ````````

-This is the structure of the response:
+Successful execution returns HTTP status code 200 and an XML document with the results.
+The elements of the response are as follows:

 - **root**: This is the container for the response